hiscoder-com/bible-verse-image/src/components/Canvas/CanvasFigure.md

 - `fillColor` (_string_, default: 'white'): The fill color of the rectangle.
 - `strokeColor` (_string_, default: 'black'): The stroke color of the rectangle's border.
 - `strokeWidth` (_number_, default: 1): The width of the rectangle's border in pixels.
-- `filter` (fuction, default: none): The filter property accepts a value of "none" or one or more of the following filter functions in a string.
+- `filter` (_string_, default: none): The filter property accepts a value of "none" or one or more of the following filter functions in a string.
   - `url()`: A CSS url().
 Takes an IRI pointing to an SVG filter element, which may be embedded in an external XML file.
   - `blur()`: A CSS <length>.
 Applies a Gaussian blur to the drawing.
 It defines the value of the standard deviation to the Gaussian function, i.e., how many pixels on the screen blend into each other; thus, a larger value will create more blur.
 A value of 0 leaves the input unchanged.
   - `brightness()`: A CSS <percentage>.
 Applies a linear multiplier to the drawing, making it appear brighter or darker.
 A value under 100% darkens the image, while a value over 100% brightens it.
 A value of 0% will create an image that is completely black, while a value of 100% leaves the input unchanged.